-The impact of heating the PMSE source region with high power radiowaves has been studied extensively using computational models as well as experimentally at EISCAT with 7.9 MHz, 56 MHz, 224 MHz, and 930 MHz after the first observations of Chilson (2000) showed suppression of PMSE after heater turn-on.
-Pumping the plasma with radio-waves enhances the electron temperature which affects diffusion and charging of any ice particle present.
-The temporary enhancement of PMSE after heater turn-off, described as the PMSE overshoot, was observed in experiments by Havnes et al. (2003) and Havnes (2004).
-The first theoretical model was developed by Havnes (2004) to explain the overshoot effect after heater turn-off for VHF radar data.
-Enhancement of HF PMSE after heater turn-on was predicted by Chen and Scales (2005).
-Mahmoudian et al. (2011) made the first detailed calculations of the effect of different plasma and dust (ice particle)

-parameters on PMSE turn-on overshoot.
+The impact of heating the PMSE source region with high-power radio waves has been studied extensively using computational models as well as experimentally at EISCAT with 7.9 MHz, 56 MHz, 224 MHz, and 930 MHz after the first observations of Chilson et al. [2000] showed suppression of PMSE after heater turn-on.
+Pumping the plasma with radio waves enhances the electron temperature which affects diffusion and charging of any ice particle present.
+The temporary enhancement of PMSE after heater turnoff, described as the PMSE overshoot, was observed in experiments by Havnes et al. [2003] and Havnes [2004].
+The first theoretical model was developed by Havnes [2004] to explain the overshoot effect after heater turnoff for VHF radar data.
+Enhancement of HF PMSE after heater turn-on was predicted by Chen and Scales [2005].
+Mahmoudian et al. [2011] made the first detailed calculations of the effect of different plasma and dust (ice particle) parameters on PMSE turn-on overshoot.
 The dust parameters (density and radius) for turn-on overshoot at 56 MHz and 7.9 MHz were predicted.
-The first modulation of high-frequency (HF, 7.9 MHz) PMSE at EISCAT was observed by Senior et al. (2014).
-This behavior was interpreted as a result of dominant dust charging over plasma diffusion which is in line with the model predictions.
-The ice particle radii and concentration were estimated using the comparision of HF and VHF PMSE with the computational model (Senior et al., 2014).
-Havnes et al. (2015) also reported the comparison of observations of modulated PMSE at 224 MHz and 56 MHz with model predictions.
-Although there was in alignment with model predictions, it was suggested that the discrepancies between the observations and model were due to limitations in physical processes incorporated in the charging model.
-It should be noted that Biebricher et al. (2012) developed a computational model that is in line with these experimental observations as well.
+The first modulation of high-frequency (HF, 7.9 MHz) PMSE at EISCAT was observed by Senior et al. [2014].
+This behavior was interpreted as a result of dominant dust charging over plasma diffusion, which is in line with the model predictions.
+The ice particle radii and concentration were estimated using the comparison of HF and VHF PMSE with the computational model [Senior et al., 2014].
+Havnes et al. [2015] also reported the comparison of observations of modulated PMSE at 224 MHz and 56 MHz with model predictions.
+Although there was an overall agreement between the observations and model predictions, it was suggested that the discrepancies between the observations and model were due to limitations in physical processes incorporated in the charging model.
+It should be noted that Biebricher and Havnes [2012] developed a computational model that is in line with these experimental observations as well.

-The first active modulation of PMWE observed by the 224 MHz radar was conducted by Kavanagh et al., (2006).
+The first active modulation of PMWE observed by the 224 MHz radar was conducted by Kavanagh et al. [2006].
 A 10 s heating cycle was used during this experiment and a suppression of PMWE by a factor of 93% was observed.
-This experiment was repeated by Belova et al., (2008) with a 20s on and 160 s off heating cycle.
-A 50% reduction of signal strength during heating turn-on and a turn off overshoot was reported.
-La Hoz and Havnes (2008) reported a similar observation at 56 MHz with 70 percent reduction of the radar signal during heating.
-Havnes et al. (2011) repeated the experiment which shows a small recovery of signal intensity during HF-pump on period and an enhancement of ~15% after heater turn-off were observed.
+This experiment was repeated by Belova et al. [2008] with a 20 s on and 160 s off heating cycle.
+A 50% reduction of signal strength during heating turn-on and a turnoff overshoot was reported.
+La Hoz and Havnes [2008] reported a similar observation at 56 MHz with 70% reduction of the radar signal during heating.
+Havnes et al. [2011] repeated the experiment which shows a small recovery of signal intensity during HF-pump on period and an enhancement of ~15% after heater turnoff were observed.
 Both effects are attributed to charging of free electrons onto the dust particles as a result of enhanced background electron temperature due to HF pumping.
-Another PMWE heating measurement using EISCAT VHF radar

-(224 MHz) was reported by Kero et al., (2008).
+Another PMWE heating measurement using EISCAT VHF radar (224 MHz) was reported by Kero et al. [2008].
 The electron temperature was estimated to be around 5 times the neutral temperature during heater turn-on.
-The comparison between the electron density variation during heater on and off period using Sodankyla Ion chemistry model (SIC) and the observations has shown the signature of negative charged particles (Kero et al., 2008).
-Therefore, active modulation of PMWE mainly depends on the presence of MSPs in the vicinity of PMWE source region (50-80 km) which is due to the modified charging process of free electrons on to MSP through electron temperature enhancement.
+The comparison between the electron density variation during heater on and off period using Sodankyla lon chemistry (SIC) model and the observations has shown the signature of negative-charged particles [Kero et al., 2008].
+Therefore, active modulation of PMWE mainly depends on the presence of MSPs in the vicinity of PMWE source region (50-80 km), which is due to the modified charging process of free electrons onto MSP through electron temperature enhancement.